Chisanan232/Decentralized-Crawler---GoogleMap-Cafe-info/README.md

 # Decentralized Crawler - GoogleMap Cafe info

 ### Description
-A decentralized crawler which target to crawl GoogleMap cafe data (shop information). <br>
+A decentralized crawler which targets to crawl GoogleMap cafe data (shop information). <br>
 <br>

 ### Motivation
 This program for my responsibility of crawling data from internet.
 It's a part of side project about ... maybe you could think it like "Coffee Google". <br>
 We need to integrate all data which from different sources and must to crawl data from internet.
-However, general crawler program is too slow to get target data we want, especially we crawl data with Selenium. <br>
+However, general crawler program is too slow to get target data we want, especially crawler program be developed with framework Selenium. <br>
 <br>

 ### Skills